Banana Cream Cheesecake Bars

 This simple dessert is the perfect place to let your creativity roam free.
 Try adding some of these toppings, or put a variety out and let people choose for themselves!

-• Whipped Cream: Follow this recipe for sweet and fluffy Homemade Whipped Cream.
+• Whipped Cream: Follow this recipe for sweet and fluffy Homemade Whipped Cream or use Cool Whip.

 • Banana Slices: You can also try other fruits, like strawberries or blueberries.
 Maraschino cherries will give this dessert a fun banana split vibe.